Enemy at the Gates

 Notable among the cast is young Gabriel Thomson as little Sasha, a Russian kid who becomes a pawn in the battle of wits between Koenig and Vassily.
 When he gazes at Vassily with a look of admiration, he almost glows.
 The relationship that develops between Sasha and Koenig, as the boy plays double agent for Danilov, is palpable.
 It is so much so that the break between the two, when it finally comes, did not sit right with me.
 Jude Law, a young actor whom I've grown to like, is vacuous as Vassily.
 The tentativeness he first displays is never lost even as he is supposed to become a battle hardened veteran.
 Rachel Weisz is pretty as the love interest, but is mostly just window dressing.
 Fiennes is wooden and unconvincing as the power hungry political commissar who sucks up to Nikita Khrushchev (Bob Hoskins), sent by Stalin to oversee the battle.

 Technically, "Enemy at the Gates" is a superb achievement.
 The battle sequences are wrought with shockingly realistic action as the two armies collide.
 The computer-generated F/X, like the squadron of Stukas dive-bombing the troop boats or Junker 88's carpet bombing the ruins of Stalingrad, are seamless.
 The wide panoramic of the battle sequences are richly detailed with specifics, like tanks, weapons and uniforms, given a great deal of attention.

 "Enemy at the Gates" tries to be two very different films and isn't really a success at either.
 It tries to be a compelling war drama of a duel to the death between two sniper masters.
 At the same time, it poses as a romantic drama with the war as a backdrop.
 I didn't get enough of one - the sniper battle, of course - and thought there was way too much of the other.
-It's a brilliant production, though, and I give it a B.
+It's a brilliant production, though.